-If students are to be expected to develop independent learning skills and critical thinking facilities in geography, we need to instill and practise questioning skills.
+If students are to be expected to develop independent learning skills and critical thinking facilities in geography, we need to instill and practice questioning skills.
 Phil Wood and Colin Patterson explain how students in their school are being encouraged to ask questions of their own

 Questions are the backbone of communication between students and teachers in any classroom.
 We use questions to develop ideas, to challenge students, to quickly assess the level of understanding of a topic and to steer and ignite interest and thinking.